PeterStanding/PeterStanding/README.md

 ✅ Intro to Data Analysis with Python

+✅ Mastering Algorithms and Data Structures in Python

 Currently Working on:

 ❌ Advanced Coding Interview Preparation with Java

-❌ Mastering Algorithms and Data Structures in Python
+❌ Building a Chatbot with Flask and OpenAI